box/developer.box.com/content/guides/box-mcp/self-hosted/index.md

 - Python 3.13 or higher
 - Box Platform app credentials (Client ID, Client Secret)

-To install the self-hosted Box MCP Server follow steps from this section to set up the self-hosted Box MCP Server.
+Follow the steps from this section to set up the self-hosted Box MCP Server.

 1. Clone the repository: